jakubdeniziak/librarian/README.md

 # Librarian

-An application that will help manage both personal and public libraries.
+An application that will help manage personal libraries.

 ## License